Share this page

 Although it's the same values than the previous tables, this view is much clearer to understand.
 A pivot table is dynamic.
 You may place a field in any of the four areas and the table will automatically regenerate with a newer, and hopefully, better view.

 Excel allows you to see the records that compose the results of the table.
-The next step consists in seeing the records that are the total of the managers (153 500$).
+The next step consists shows the records that are the total of the managers (153 500$).

 the cursor in the cell containing the grand total of the managers (153 500).